bn4t/csp-handler/README.md

 # CSP-Handler
-*A simple web application to send CSP violation reports to an email address*
+*A simple application to send CSP violation reports to an email address*

 ### Important
-**CSP-Handler needs to be behind a reverse proxy which forwards either the `X-Forwarded-For` or `X-Real-IP` header, else ratelimiting won't work.**
+**CSP-Handler needs to be behind a reverse proxy which forwards either the `X-Forwarded-For` or `X-Real-IP` header, otherwise rate limiting won't work.**

-## Setup
+# Installation
+0. Install golang (>=1.14) and GNU make if you don't have them already

-1. Clone the repository and enter the directory: `git clone https://git.bn4t.me/bn4t/csp-handler.git && cd csp-handler`
+1. Clone the repository: `git clone https://git.bn4t.me/bn4t/csp-handler.git`
-2. Edit the environment variables in `docker-compose.yml`
+2. Checkout the latest stable tag
-3. Build the image and start the container: `docker-compose up --build -d`
+3. Run `make build` to build the csp-handler binary
+4. Run `sudo make install` to install csp-handler on your system.
+This will create the directory `/etc/csp-handler` (config directory).
+Additionally the user `csp-handler` will be created.
+5. If you have systemd installed you can run `sudo make install-systemd` to install the systemd service.
+Run `service csp-handler start` to start the csp-handler service.
+Csp-handler will automatically run as the `csp-handler` user.

+Make sure you edit the config located at `/etc/csp-handler/config.toml` before running the service.

+## Command line flags
+- `-config <config file>` - The location of the config file to use.
+Defaults to `config.toml` in the working directory.

+# Deinstallation
+Run `sudo make uninstall` to uninstall csp-handler.
+This will remove `/etc/csp-handler` id the directory is empty.

+Run `sudo make uninstall-systemd` to remove the systemd service.

-## Usage
+# Usage
 Include the `report-uri` directive in your content security policy:

 `report-uri https://csp-report.example.com/report-uri/mydomain.com`

-Replace `mydomain.com` with the domain on which this content security policy is deployed.
+Replace `csp-report.example.com` with the domain on which csp-report is deployed and `mydomain.com` with the domain on which the *content security policy* is deployed.

 ## License
 GPLv3